Thakshin4/DeweyDecimalTrainer/README.md

 - **Drag-and-Drop**: Users can engage in interactive sorting by dragging and dropping call numbers to practice getting them in the correct order.

+- **Match the Column**: Match Call Numbers to their Descriptions.

+- **Quiz**: Explore a Tree of Dewey Decimal Data in a quiz format.

 - **Gamification**: The app incorporates a timer to record users' best times for each training exercise, adding a competitive and motivational element to the training process.

+## Changelog

+### Version 1.3.0

+- Added "Finding Call Numbers" feature for advanced users.
+- Minor bugfixes and visual changes.

 ## Getting Started